yunfan/punyforth/README.md

     then ;

 : test-div ( q d -- r )
-  ['] div catch dup 0 <> if           \ call div in a "catch block". if no exception was thrown, the error code is 0
+  ['] div catch dup 0 <> if         \ call div in a "catch block".
+If no exception was thrown, the error code is 0
-      dup division_by_zero = if       \ error code is 99 indicating division by zero
+      dup division_by_zero = if     \ error code is 1099 indicating division by zero
         ."
 Error: division by zero"
       else
         throw                       \ there was an other error, rethrow it then
     then drop ;
 ```